 Testosterone therapy is considered safe and effective when properly prescribed by a doctor who has ruled out other causes of low T, such as pituitary gland problems or sleep apnea.

-Properly prescribed hormone therapy can help a man build muscle mass and feel like himself again, reinvigorating his sex drive and evening out moodiness.
-“With treatment, wives are so grateful,” says Dr. Honig.
-“They often tell me, ‘Thank you for giving me my husband back again.’”
+Properly prescribed hormone therapy can help build muscle mass and regain energy, reinvigorating sex drive, and evening out moodiness.
+“With treatment, all are so grateful,” says Dr. Honig.
+“They often tell me, ‘Thank you for restoring intimacy in our life.’”